 When revealing the revamped Apple TV, Apple CEO Tim Cook bullishly claimed the “future of television is apps”.
 Which is fine, but that was also the present of television at the time, if you owned a smart TV or rival telly box.

 Yet Apple has always been different.
 Its smartphones and tablets have far more properly good apps than rival systems.
 Our hope was Apple’s future for the telly would at least involve some we actually wanted to use.

-(Note: all apps are universal, working across your iOS devices, unless otherwise stated.)
+(Note: all apps are universal, meaning they’ll also install on your iOS devices, too, unless otherwise stated.)

 Not got one yet?
 Buy the Apple TV from Currys